Paul Merage School of Business: History

-Building

-In January 2015, the School opened its new Platinum-level LEED (Leadership in Energy & Environmental Design) certified building.
+In January 2015, the school opened its new Platinum-level LEED (Leadership in Energy & Environmental Design) certified building.
 The 78,000-square-foot Merage School building serves as home to a high-tech 300-seat auditorium, several of the Merage School’s Centers of Excellence, a Charles Schwab Trading and Technology Lab, and a 70-seat Lyman W. Porter Colloquia Room & Executive Terrace.
 Other features include 70-seat and 90-seat case-study classrooms, a multi-purpose classroom and 20 small group study rooms providing new student learning opportunities, faculty research, community engagement, and facilities and grounds.

+Academic programs

+The Merage School offers numerous degree and certificate programs.
+Along with classroom learning, the school offers experiential learning and internships hosted by local employers.

+Undergraduate program

+The school's undergraduate Bachelor of Arts in Business Administration program was ranked #27 in the United States by U.S. News and World Report in 2025.

+MBA programs

+The school offers the following Master of Business Administration (MBA) programs: